ruuda/blog/posts/a-type-system-for-rcl-part-4-the-typechecker.md

 ## Conclusion

-In this post we looked at the implementation of RCL’s typechecker.
+R<!---->C<!---->L is a new configuration language that aims to reduce configuration boilerplate by extending json into a simple functional language that enables abstraction and reuse.
+I am adding support for type annotations and a typechecker to it, and in this post we looked at how that typechecker is implemented.
 We saw how the fused typecheck and inference, `check_expr`, is the cornerstone of the typechecker, with `is_subtype_of` implementing the generalized subtype check.